Class AbstractDelegate<C extends JComponent>

 A common use case is to animate the style of a component when a user event occurs.
 This method allows you to dispatch a styling animation to the EDT which will cause the component style to updated repeatedly until the animation expires.
 Because animation styles are applied last, it is guaranteed not to be overwritten by otherStylerlambdas.
 Note that the provided styling will be removed automatically when the animation expires, so no manual cleanup is required.Here is an example of how to use this method as part of a fancy styling animation:

-Not that the effect of this method can also be modelled usingUI.button("Click me").withPrefSize(400, 400) .onMouseClick( it -> it.animateStyleFor(2, TimeUnit.SECONDS, (state, style) -> .borderWidthAt(UI.Edge.BOTTOM, (int)(6 * state.progress()) ) .borderColor( new Color(0f, 1f, 1f, (float) (1 - state.progress())) ) .borderRadius( (int)(60 * state.progress()) ) ))animateFor(LifeTime, Animation)andstyle(AnimationStatus, Styler)as follows:
+You can achieve the same effect usingUI.button("Click me").withPrefSize(400, 400) .onMouseClick( it -> it.animateStyleFor(2, TimeUnit.SECONDS, (state, style) -> .borderWidthAt(UI.Edge.BOTTOM, (int)(6 * state.progress()) ) .borderColor( new Color(0f, 1f, 1f, (float) (1 - state.progress())) ) .borderRadius( (int)(60 * state.progress()) ) ))animateFor(LifeTime, Animation)andstyle(AnimationStatus, Styler)as follows:

 Also seeUI.button("Click me").withPrefSize(400, 400) .onMouseClick( it -> it.animateFor(2, TimeUnit.SECONDS, status -> { it.style(status, style -> style // This is the same as the animateStyleFor() method above! ); }))animateStyleFor(LifeTime, AnimatedStyler)for a version of this method which uses aLifeTimeinstead of a duration.
 If you are interested in doing more advanced style animations, consider taking a look atUIForAnySwing.withTransitoryStyle(sprouts.Observable, LifeTime, AnimatedStyler)to see how to do event based styling animations andUIForAnySwing.withTransitionalStyle(Val, LifeTime, AnimatedStyler)to see how to do 2 state switch based styling animations.- Parameters: